• Skip to primary navigation

 DSC 1896 2 - Kongnamul Guk (Soybean Sprout Soup)

 It can be made with any type of broth such as beef broth, anchovy broth, or simply water.
 Often some gochugaru (red chili pepper flakes) is added for a spicy kick.
-However, unless I make kimchi kongnamul guk, which deserves a post of its own, I usually make it simply with a light anchovy broth to enjoy the natural nutty flavor of the soybean sprouts.
+However, unless I make kimchi kongnamul guk, I usually make it simply with a light anchovy broth to enjoy the natural nutty flavor of the soybean sprouts.

 DSC 1933 2 - Kongnamul Guk (Soybean Sprout Soup)